• Play the sound file

 As Radio Derb goes to tape, we hear that the plea bargaining has fallen through and Charlie will go to trial, probably in September, on thirteen charges of ethics violations.
 Undoubtedly Charlie's Democratic colleagues would much rather he just resign a.s.a.p. so there will be time for everyone to forget about him before November.

 Charlie's a fighter, though — he fought very bravely for his country in the Korean War — and it seems he wants to go down swinging.
 What does he care?
 The guy's 80 years old.
 And what do I care?
 If it hurts the Dems, I'm fine with it.
 Go get 'em, Charlie.

-In related news, just 11 percent of the American public hold a positive view of Congress, a record low.
-You've got to think that even that 11 percent didn't understand the question correctly.
+In related news, just eleven percent of the American public hold a positive view of Congress, a record low.
+You've got to think that even that eleven percent didn't understand the question correctly.
 Perhaps they thought were being asked about sexual congress, who knows?

 The usual argument against term limits is that unelected but experienced bureaucrats would run rings around the permanently-inexperienced congresscritters.
 At this point, I'm ready to take the chance.
 How much worse could it possibly be?

 04 — Chelsea's wedding.
 The big event here in New York state this weekend is the Clinton wedding.
 Chelsea Clinton is getting married to Marc Mezvinsky in Rhinebeck, up the Hudson River a ways, where the daughter and son-in-law of billionaire lefty George Soros have a spread.

 The guest list, though not made public, is said to include a raft of lefty celebrity types: Barbara Streisand, Oprah Winfrey, Ted Turner, Steven Spielberg, Fidel Castro, and the like.